 Freedom Debt Relief's fees for services are generally 15 to 25% of the client's debt, which is comparable to the rest of the debt consolidation industry.
 This fee is based on a number of factors, including the state and the amount of debt.

 You are given an online portal which you have access to 24/7 to see progress as it happens.
 The average customer sees debt reduction of 50% and usually saves around 30% on total savings on their debts after paying off the debts and fees.

-Freedom Debt Relief is one of the largest debt settlement companies in the debt relief space and carries an industry leading reputation of professionalism and great customer service with experienced debt consultants, all while meeting industry accreditations and backing their service with a money-back guarantee.
+Freedom Debt Relief is one of the largest debt settlement companies in the debt relief space and carries an industry-leading reputation of professionalism and great customer service with experienced debt consultants, all while meeting industry accreditations and backing their service with a money-back guarantee.
 However, their potentially high rates are a concern, so if you are interested you should call to receive a free consultation and quote from the company before moving forward.

 Frequently Asked Questions